CharsetDetector/UTF-unknown/README.md

 DetectionDetail resultDetected = results.Detected;

-// Get the alias of the found encoding sting encodingName = resultDetected.EncodingName;
+// Get the alias of the found encoding string encodingName = resultDetected.EncodingName;

-// Get the System.Text.Encoding of the found encoding (can be null if not available) Encoding encoding = resultDetected.Encoding
+// Get the System.Text.Encoding of the found encoding (can be null if not available) Encoding encoding = resultDetected.Encoding;

 // Get the confidence of the found encoding (between 0 and 1) float confidence = resultDetected.Confidence;